 - Eggplant Parmesan Casserole

-For smaller meatballs it will take about 8 minutes for them to cook through.
+For smaller meatballs it will take about 8 minutes for them to cook on the stove.
 If you roll larger meatballs you will need to increase the cooking time.

 To prevent meatballs from sticking to the pan use a non stick pan.
 If not using a non stick pan, use a more generous amount of oil and don't over heat the pan.
 You want at least ¼ of an inch of oil in the pan and work with a medium-high heat.
 If you cook the meatballs in batches, you may need to add additional oil to the pan.